Personal Finance Statistics

 Credit Statistics

 According to Experian, the average FICO credit score in 2021 and 2022 was 714, up four percentage points from 2020.
-The average credit score increased in all age groups in 2021 but remained mostly unchanged in 2022.
+It increased another point last year.
+The average credit score increased in all age groups in 2021, remained mostly unchanged in 2022, and increased for most age groups in 2023.

-Americans carry an average of four credit cards.
+Americans carry an average of around four credit cards.

-Credit card debt hit an all-time high of $93 billion in the US in 2019.
+Credit card debt hit a high of $1.08 trillion dollars in the US in 2023.

 Gen X has the highest amount of credit card debt, and Gen Z has the lowest.

-The Fed’s Consumer Credit Report notes Generation X carries the highest credit card balances, at an average of $7,155.
+According to Experian’s 2023 Consumer Debt Study, Generation X carries the highest credit card balances, averaging $8,870.
 Generation Z falls on the opposite end of the spectrum, which can be attributed to their young credit history and limited access to credit.

 • Asian: 92%